Healing is a word we bandy about with the best of intentions.

 Fleeing from our pain, we will reach out for healing far away from the scars and brokenness, to cover it up, to be free of it.
 But to flee from our condition in this way is to flee from what makes us sensitive and alive, from what transcends and supports our own mortality.

-To the Sacred Heart, those salves and remedies for which we reach are a mirage: the greatest healing power comes from within the very darkness and brokenness of our condition, just as a lily flower blossoms from out of the muck.
-To the Sacred Heart, what we call broken shards and scars are for it the crown jewels which bedeck and bedazzle.
+To the Sacred Heart, those salves and remedies for which we reach are a mirage: the greatest healing power comes from within the very brokenness of our condition, just as a lily flower blossoms from out of the muck.
+To the Sacred Heart, what we call broken shards and scars are crown jewels that bedeck and bedazzle.

 My blessedness is in and among the broken, ever, and always.